top of page

 Eta Chapter was charted on March 5, 1927.
 This event took place at the Catherine Street YMCA in Philadelphia, Pennsylvania.
 Sisters from Alpha and Beta Chapters were responsible for Eta’s Chartering.

-Gloria Bivins
+Omega Chapter Gloria Bivins

 Patricia E. Cook